dotnet/csharplang/proposals/first-class-span-types.md

 Should we break existing code like the following (real code found in runtime)?
 LDM recently allowed breaks related to new Span overloads (https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-06-17.md#params-span-breaks).
+Currently, this speclet has a mitigation for this break in [the extension receiver section](#extension-receiver).

 ```cs
 using System;